abdvila/dchq-docker-php-example/README.md

 Once logged in to DCHQ (either the hosted DCHQ.io or on-premise version), a user can navigate to **Manage** > **Templates** and then click on the **+** button to create a new **Docker Compose** template.

-We have created **3 application templates** using the **official images from Docker Hub** for the same “Names Directory” PHP application – but for different application servers and databases.
+We have created **9 application templates** using the **official images from Docker Hub** for the same “Names Directory” PHP application – but for different application servers and databases.

-The templates include examples of the following application stacks (for the same Java application):
+The templates include examples of the following application stacks (for the same PHP application):
--   **LAMP Stack (Linux-Apache-MySQL-PHP)
+-   Docker LAMP Stack (Linux-Apache-MySQL-PHP)
--   **LAPP Stack (Linux-Apache-PostgreSQL-PHP)
+-   Docker LAPP Stack (Linux-Apache-PostgreSQL-PHP)
+-   Docker LAOP Stack (Linux-Apache-Oracle-XE-PHP)
+-   Docker LAMP Stack (3-Tier Nginx-PHP-MySQL)
+-   Docker LAPP Stack (3-Tier Nginx-PHP-PostgreSQL)
+-   Docker LAOP Stack (3-Tier Nginx-PHP-Oracle-XE)
+-   Docker LAMP Stack (3-Tier Apache-HTTP-PHP-MySQL)
+-   Docker LAPP Stack (3-Tier Apache-HTTP-PHP-PostgreSQL)
--   **LAOP Stack (Linux-Apache-Oracle-PHP)
+-   Docker LAOP Stack (3-Tier Apache-HTTP-PHP-Oracle-XE)

 ### Environment Variable Bindings Across Images

 Additionally, a user can create cross-image environment variable bindings by making a reference to another image’s environment variable.
-In this case, we have made several bindings – including DB_HOST={{MySQL|container_private_ip}} – in which the database container IP is resolved dynamically at request time and is used to ensure that the Apache-PHP Server can establish a connection with the database.
+In this case, we have made several bindings – including **DB_HOST={{MySQL|container_private_ip}}** – in which the database container IP is resolved dynamically at request time and is used to ensure that the Apache-PHP Server can establish a connection with the database.

 Here is a list of supported environment variable values: